validatedpatterns/docs/industrial-edge/troubleshooting.md

 ## Installation-phase Failures

+There framework for deploying the applications and their operators has been made very for the user by using OpenShift GitOps for continuous deployment (Argo CD).
+It takes time to deploy everything.
+You may have to go back and forth between the OpenShift cluster console and the OpenShift GitOps console to check on applications and operators being up and in a ready state.

+The applications deployment for the main data center are as follows.
+First OpenShift GitOps operator will deploy.
+See the OpenShift Console to see that it is running.
+Then OpenShift GitOps takes over the rest of the deployment.
+It deploys the following applications

+- Advanced Cluster Management operator in the application `acm`. this will manage the edge clusters
+- Open Data Hub in the application `odh` for the data science components.
+- OpenShift Pipelines is deployed in the application pipelines
+- AMQ Streams is deployed to manage data coming from factories and stored in a data lake.
+- The data lake uses S3 based storage and is deployed in the `central-s3` application
+- Testing at the data center is managed by the `manuela-test` application

+Make sure that all these applications are `Healthy` 💚 and `Synced` ✅ in the OpenShift GitOps console.
+If in a state other than `Healthy` (`Progressing, Degraded, Missing, Unknown'`) then it's time to dive deeper into that application and see what has happened.

+The applications deployed on the factory (edge) cluster are as follows.
+After a successful importing [1] a factory cluster to the main ACM hub, you should check in the factory cluster's OpenShift UI to see if the projects `open-cluster-manager-agent` and `open-cluster-manager-agent-addons` are running.
+When these are deployed then OpenShift GitOps operator will be deployed on the cluster.
+From there OpenShift GitOps deploys the following applications:

+- `datalake` application sets streams to the data center.
+- `stormshift` sets up application and AMQ integration components
+- `odh` sets up the AI/ML models that have been developed by the data scientists.

+[1] ACM has different ways of describing this process based on which tool you are using.
+Attach, Join, Import are terms associated with bringing a cluster under the management of a hub cluster.

 ### Install loop does not complete

 #### Symptom: `make install` does not complete in a timely fashion (~10 minutes from start).
 Status messages keep scrolling.